CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-6-Azure-Defender.md

 ### Exercise 3: Accessing Security Alerts using Graph Security API

-You can also query security alert data using REST APIs, such as the Microsoft Graph Security API that provides a unified interface and schema to integrate with security solutions from Microsoft and Partners.
+You can also query security alert data using REST APIs, such as the Microsoft Graph Security API, which provides a unified interface and schema to integrate with security solutions from Microsoft and Partners.

-In this exercise, we will use one of the endpoints which allows retrieving a list of alert objects.
+In this exercise, we will use one of the endpoints that allows retrieving a list of alert objects.

-1. In your **labvm-xxxxxx** open a new browser window and navigate to https://docs.microsoft.com/en-us/graph/api/alert-list?view=graph-rest-1.0 page.
+1. In your **labvm-xxxxxx** open a new browser window and navigate to the https://docs.microsoft.com/en-us/graph/api/alert-list?view=graph-rest-1.0 page.

-2. Scroll down to the **Example** section for a request or alternatively you can open this URL https://docs.microsoft.com/en-us/graph/api/alert-list?view=graph-rest-1.0&tabs=http#example in your **labvm-xxxxxx** browser window.
+2. Scroll down to the **Example** section for a request or alternatively you can open this URL: https://docs.microsoft.com/en-us/graph/api/alert-list?view=graph-rest-1.0&tabs=http#example in your **labvm-xxxxxx** browser window.

 3. On the HTTP tab, review the endpoint URL: `https://graph.microsoft.com/v1.0/security/alerts`.

-4. Click on **Try It (1)** then click on the **User icon (2)** to login.
+4. Click on **Try It (1)**, then click on the **User icon (2)** to login.
 You need to log in using the credentials provided in the **Environment Details** tab.

     ![Create sample virtual machine security alerts](../Images/m6ex3step4.png)